 Section 22-42, Detached and Semi-Detached Two-Family Residences, of the Zoning Resolution requires an authorization by the CPC for a two-family residence with dwelling units side-by-side rather than one atop the other.
-This requires owners and builders to engage in costly and time-intensive public and environmental review to build a two-family home in a two-family district.
+This limit arbitrarily and unreasonably requires owners and builders to engage in costly and time-intensive public and environmental review to build a two-family home in a two-family district.